SquireOfSoftware/JSPets/README.md

 Note that I have added in a dodge mechanism for future extensions on the battle system.

+A happy and sad animation have been added in.

+Sadly the sad animation doesn't seem to be playing very well as it requires additional things to be put in place to make it run properly.

+I suspect this might be due to the poor architecture I have, but I made it work though.
+Refactor later I guess, another smell tucked under the rug.

 == 13/2/2017 ==

 I managed to flip the attacks around which is pretty good I think, so that the cat sprite now loads in the correct position.